zetxqx/gateway-api-inference-extension/README.md

 We currently utilize the [#wg-serving](https://kubernetes.slack.com/?redir=%2Fmessages%2Fwg-serving) slack channel for communications.

-Contributions are readily welcomed, thanks for joining us!
+Contributions are readily welcomed, follow the [dev guide](./docs/dev.md) to start contributing!

 ### Code of conduct